-As the electronics technology is advancing, the use of through-hole components is getting out of fashion, and Surface Mount Devices have replaced them.
+As the electronics technology is advancing, the use of through-hole electronic components is getting out of fashion, and Surface Mount Devices have replaced them.
 The production of modern components is mostly Surface Mount Technology based.

 Consequently, many manufacturers prefer using SMDs based products.
 When it comes to bulk production, manually soldering each board can be hectic and time-consuming.
 Besides the quality of each joint matters, even a poor joint can trigger malfunctioning in the product.